John Krasinski

 John Burke Krasinski (/krəˈzɪnski/; born October 20, 1979) is an American actor and filmmaker.
-He is known for his role as Jim Halpert on the NBC sitcom The Office.
-He also served as a producer and occasional director of the series throughout its nine-season run.
+He is known for his role as Jim Halpert on the NBC sitcom The Office (2005–2013), where he was also a producer and occasional director.
+He directed, co-wrote and co-starred in the 2018 horror film A Quiet Place, for which Time named him one of the 100 most influential people in the world.
+He has since written and directed the sequel A Quiet Place Part II (2020).

-Educated in theatre arts at Brown University and the National Theater Institute, Krasinski is the recipient of a number of accolades, including four Primetime Emmy Award nominations and two Screen Actors Guild Awards.
-Time named him one of the 100 most influential people in the world in 2018.

-His film credits include License to Wed (2007), Leatherheads (2008), Away We Go (2009), It's Complicated (2009), Something Borrowed (2011), Big Miracle (2012), Promised Land (2012), Aloha (2015), The Hollars (2016), and 13 Hours: The Secret Soldiers of Benghazi (2016).
-Krasinski directed and starred in the drama Brief Interviews with Hideous Men (2009) and the comedy-drama film The Hollars (2016).
-In 2018, Krasinski co-wrote, directed, and starred in the critically acclaimed horror film A Quiet Place.
-That year, he began portraying the title character in the Amazon thriller series Jack Ryan, which he also produces.
-He was nominated for Outstanding Performance by a Male Actor in a Drama Series at the Screen Actors Guild Awards for his role.
+Krasinski has appeared in the films Leatherheads (2008), Away We Go (2009), It's Complicated (2009), Something Borrowed (2011), Promised Land (2012), and 13 Hours: The Secret Soldiers of Benghazi (2016).
+He directed and starred in the comedy-drama films Brief Interviews with Hideous Men (2009), The Hollars (2016) and IF (2024).
+From 2018 to 2023, he played the title character in the Amazon Prime Video thriller series Jack Ryan, where he was also an executive producer.

-In addition to acting in television series and films, Krasinski has performed voice-over work in both animated and documentary films such as Monsters University and a small role in Shrek the Third.
+Krasinski has also performed voice-over work in animated and documentary films, including in Monsters University (2013).
 He established a production company, Sunday Night Productions, in 2013.
-Krasinski is married to English actress Emily Blunt, with whom he has two daughters.
+For co-creating the reality show Lip Sync Battle (2015–2019), he received three nominations for the Primetime Emmy Award for Outstanding Structured Reality Program.
+He is married to English actress Emily Blunt, with whom he has two daughters.